Julian22222/PRACTICE/Next_and_NestJS/README.md

 }
 ```

-- To avoid errors with async await and -> use client and useSatte, etc. ,separare your app on small components and then you can add client side server or client side server where you need.
+- To avoid errors with async await and -> use client and useState, etc. ,separare your app on small components and then you can add client side server or client side server where you need.
 Also, you can insert client side components into server side components
 - Metadata block can't be used in 'use client' file, Metadata block is server-only.
 Metadata block must run on the server!!! - to solve this problem we need to split out file into 2 different components - with 'use client' -client component file and server page file.
 See app/posts/[id]/page.tsx

 ```JS